seonman/HarmanDeveloperDocs/docs/api.rst

 hkwDeviceVolumeChanged() - optional
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Invoked when volume level has been changed for any spekaers.
+This is called when volume level has changed for any spekaers.

 **Signature:**
 	``-(void)hkwDeviceVolumeChanged:(long long)deviceId deviceVolume:(NSInteger)deviceVolume withAverageVolume:(NSInteger)avgVolume;``